 Jointing strips (optional)

-The floor will be held in place in between the boat’s inflatable floor and side tube, so it won’t move.
-Despite this, you may also want to join the floor pieces together with jointing strips to make sure they stay together and nothing goes under the floor.
+The floor will be held in place between the boat’s inflatable floor and side tube, so it won’t move.
+Despite this, you may also want to join the floor pieces together with jointing strips (also called H section) to make sure they stay together and nothing goes under the floor.

 Here are the tools you’ll need: